ohlunaaa/LunaApi-docs/README.md

 ## Base URL
 ```
-join the dc an do /api
+join the dc and do /api
 ```

 ## Endpoints